 Mental Health: Targeted School-Based Cognitive Behavioral Therapy Programs to Reduce Depression and Anxiety Symptoms

-The Community Preventive Services Task Force (CPSTF) recommends targeted school-based cognitive behavioral therapy programs to reduce depression and anxiety symptoms among school-aged children and adolescents who are assessed to be at increased risk for these conditions.
+The Community Preventive Services Task Force (CPSTF) recommends targeted school-based cognitive behavioral therapy (CBT) programs to reduce depression and anxiety symptoms among school-aged children and adolescents who are assessed to be at increased risk for these conditions.

 The CPSTF also recommends Universal School-Based Cognitive Behavioral Therapy Programs to Reduce Depression and Anxiety Symptoms, and group and individual CBT to reduce psychological harm from traumatic events among children and adolescents.